 Ellen Chao began her professional career in finance as an analyst in investment banking after graduating with distinction from Barnard College, Columbia University, with a Bachelor's degree in Political Science.
 She became a Stern Scholar at New York University, where she received her MBA in Finance and International Relations.
 After a successful career as a high tech loan officer, Ellen took time off to raise her three children while managing her family's legal business.

 Nancy Hersman co-founded South Bay Educational Consultants with Ellen Chao in 2015, and retired at the end of 2020 after her move to Colorado.
-Though she no longer works with students, she and Ellen stay in touch on the college admissions world and continues to offer tremendous perspective.
+Though she no longer works with students, she and Ellen stay in touch on the college admissions world and she continues to offer tremendous perspective.

 She graduated from UCLA with a Bachelor's degree in Economics and received her JD, cum laude, from Loyola Law School.
 She practiced law for many years beginning in Washington, D.C. and then in Los Angeles.
 After moving to Manhattan Beach in 1998, she turned her full-time focus to her three daughters and the education community.